opencomponents/oc/docs/getting-started.md

 Template represents the view of the component.
 Currently we support `handlebars` and `jade`.
 It can contain css under the `<style>` tag and cliend-side javascript under the `<script>` tag.

-By default initialisation produces empty template file.
+Initialisation produces empty template file.

 ### Basic server